alyssabird/etheal-contracts/audit/sales-process.md

 The lowest amount to contribute for all categories of investors is 0.1 ETH.

-To buy tokens, they have few options:
+To buy tokens, they have a few options:

 - call `deposit()` function of deposit contract
 - send Ethers to deposit contract itself (through payable fallback function)
 - call `buyTokens()` function of the normal sales contract.

-The last one can be done only by whitelisted customers OR within whitelist treshold limit, otherwise it will be reverted.
+The last one can be done only by whitelisted customers OR within whitelist threshold limit, otherwise it will be reverted.
-<br>Therefore it is worth to consider bying HEAL tokens through deposit contract interface.
+<br>Therefore it is worth to consider buying HEAL tokens through deposit contract interface.

 #### Proccess flow